On algebraic structures of the Hochschild complex: Calabi-Yau DG algebras

 Let us finish this section with some interesting examples of DG Calabi-Yau algebras.
-We will also dicuss chains of the Moore based loop space.
-This example plays an important role in symplectic geometry where it appears as the generator of a particular type of Fukaya category called the wrapped Fukaya category (see \cite{abou} for more details).
-One can then compute the Hochschild homology of wrapped Fukaya categories using Burghelea-Fiedorowicz-Goodwillie theorem.
+We will also discuss chains on the Moore based loop space.
+This example plays an important role in symplectic geometry in relation with a generation result for a particular type of Fukaya category called \emph{the wrapped Fukaya category} (see~\cite{abou} for more details).
+One can then compute the Hochschild homology of wrapped Fukaya categories using the Burghelea-Fiedorowicz-Goodwillie theorem.
 This theorem implies that the Hochschild homology of the Fukaya category of a closed oriented manifold is isomorphic to the homology of the free loop space of the manifold.

-We start with a more elementary example \emph{i.e.} the Poincar\'e duality groups.
-Among the examples, we have the fundamental group of closed oriented aspherical manifolds.
-Closed oriented irreducible 3-manifolds are aspherical, therefore they provide us with a large and interesting class of Poincar\'e duality groups.
+We start with a more elementary example, namely that of \emph{Poincar\'e duality groups}, which include fundamental groups of closed oriented aspherical manifolds.
+Closed oriented irreducible 3-manifolds are aspherical, hence they provide us with a large and interesting class of Poincar\'e duality groups.